pszujewski/networking-top-down-approach/README.md

 Programs that run on different end systems and communicate with each other over the network.
 You do not need to write software that runs on network-core devices, such as routers or link-layer switches.

 In client-server architecture, ther is an always-on host, called the server, which services requests from many other hosts, called clients.
+Most applications consist of pairs of communicating processes (client and server processes).
+A process sends messages into, and receiveds messages from, the network through a software interface called a **socket**, which is the interface between the application layer and the transport layer within a host.
+It is also referred to as the API between the application and the network.

+To identify the process that is supposed to receive a message, 2 pieces of info need to be specified: 1) the address of the host and 2) an identifier that specifies the receiving process (or socket a process is "attached" to) in the destination host.
+1 is the IP address and 2 is the port number.
+A host could be running many network applications at once.

+A a transport protocol can provide an application with one or more security services.
+For example, in the sending host, a transport protocol can encrypt all data transmitted by the sending process, and in the receiving host

 [p.
-119]
+123 - middle - 2.1.4 Transport Services Provided by the Internet]

 ## Approach